microsoft/backfill/packages/backfill/README.md

 }
 ```

-## Performance Logs
+## Performance logs

-You can optionally output performance logs to disk.
-If turned on, backfill will
-output a log file after each run with performance metrics.
-Each log file is
+Backfill provides the option to output a JSON log file after each run with
-formatted as a JSON file.
-You can turn performance logging by setting
-`producePerformanceLogs: true` in `backfill.config.js`.
+performance metrics.
+Enable this by setting `producePerformanceLogs: true` in
+`backfill.config.js`.